cMadan/ElGateau/README.md

 ### Next steps

+- Update Readme with JOSS paper info
 - Separate config file, get subject number with sys.argv, else can be passed in init call?
+- Test dev_mode functionality outside of Jupyter
+- Test integration with PsychoPy
+- Work out how to install with pip

 For current (unpolished) notes on the status of the project, see [Notes.md](Notes.md)